-- Materials provide teacher guidance for the use of embedded technology to support and enhance student learning.
+Materials provide teacher guidance for the use of embedded technology to support and enhance student learning.
 For example, each chapter contains digital spotlight sections that contain various guidance on the embedded technology.
-Each chapter contains ways to enhance student learning through digital technology.
-This includes LearnSmart adaptive tools to help students learn. - The Program Resources include Universal Teacher Support Strategies, as well as Professional Development for Assessments. - Materials provide teacher guidance for the use of the embedded technology to support and enhance student learning.
-For example, the materials provide specific teacher guidance for embedding the technology within lessons and assessments.
+Each chapter contains ways to enhance

+- student learning through digital technology.
+This includes LearnSmart adaptive tools to help students learn. - Materials provide teacher guidance for the use of embedded technology to support and enhance student learning.
+Program Resources include Universal Teacher Support Strategies, as well as Professional Development for Assessments.
+The materials provide specific teacher guidance for embedding the technology within lessons and assessments.
 Materials include best practices for using embedded technology for differentiating instruction, using technology to promote collaboration, and incorporating multimedia resources into lessons.
 Materials include a rationale for balancing paper-and-pencil activities for fine motor skills development with technology use.
-For example, grades 6-8 materials provide both tips for science notebooks and also have embedded questions that students can answer using technology. - Guidance is provided with tips for how teachers can monitor student progress and evaluate the effectiveness of the technology. - Embedded technology support includes letters home for each lesson, EB supports, and strategies, vocabulary strategies, and documents providing teachers support with laboratory investigations.
+For example, grades 6-8 materials provide both tips for science notebooks and also have embedded questions that students can answer using technology. - Materials provide teacher guidance for digital and online assessment tools within the assessment guide.
+The guidance includes tips for how teachers can monitor student progress and evaluate the effectiveness of the technology. - Some examples of embedded technology support include letters home for each lesson, EB supports, and strategies, vocabulary strategies, and documents providing teachers support with laboratory investigations.